In a recent speech launching the Education white paper, Nicky Morgan said:

 Nicky Morgan envisages a host of “best leaders”:

 Alongside this are plans to better develop and train the next generation of school leaders and ensure they are working where they are needed most.
 This is part of the government’s commitment to empower and extend the reach of the best leaders.

-Education policy plays a central role in educational practice or, at least, you would think it should but educational policy has long been a contentious issue.
-On any given day, social commentators discuss the fractious relationship between the teaching profession and policy makers.
-Polly Toynbee (Guardian columnist) declaring “teacher-bashing: a political sport with no winners” being just one blow in in a seemingly endless war of words.
+Education policy plays a central role in educational practice or, at least, you would think it should but education policy has long been a contentious issue.
+On any given day, social commentators discuss the fractious relationship between the teaching profession and policymakers.
+Polly Toynbee (Guardian columnist) declaring “teacher-bashing: a political sport with no winners” being just one blow in a seemingly endless war of words.